planetfederal/exchange-documentation/docs/user-guide/layers.md

 4. Click on the ![choose-file](img/layers/choose-file.png) button.
 This will bring up a local file dialog.
 Navigate to your data folder and select the files composing the geospatial layer.
 Note that some data formats consist of multiple files.

 5. Exchange has the ability to restrict who can view, edit, and manage layers.
-On the right side of the page, under Who can view and download this data?, select Any registered user.
+On the right side of the page, under __Who can view and download this data?__, select Any registered user.
 This will ensure that anonymous view access is disabled.

-6. In the same area, under "Who can edit data for this layer?", type a user or users in the field that you want to restrict edit access to.
+6. In the same area, under __Who can edit data for this layer?__, type a user or users in the field that you want to restrict edit access to.
 This will ensure that only specific users are able to edit the data in the layer.

     ![permissions-edit](img/layers/permissions-edit.png)